- Keke Rosberg

 Big winners

-Max Verstappen – Another night race, another statement win.
-Verstappen combined a clean start, impeccable tyre management and flawless execution to take a victory that never really looked in doubt.
-It is exactly the kind of performance that wins championships over a full season.
+Max Verstappen — Another night race, another statement win.
+A clean start, impeccable tyre management and flawless execution from lights to flag.
+Exactly the kind of performance that wins championships over a full season.

-Oscar Piastri – Second place is a strong reward for a very mature drive.
+Oscar Piastri — Second place is a strong reward for a very mature drive.
 He stayed within range of Verstappen when it mattered, kept his tyres alive longer than many expected and never put a wheel seriously wrong.
-It reinforces the feeling that Piastri is now a permanent member of the front group.
+Firmly established as a permanent member of the front group.

-Carlos Sainz – A clever, hard-fought podium.
+Carlos Sainz — A clever, hard-fought podium.
 Sainz maximised Ferrari’s package, avoided unnecessary fights and timed his pace perfectly to keep Norris behind.
-On a weekend où Ferrari n’était pas la voiture la plus rapide, ce P3 a une vraie valeur.
+On a weekend when Ferrari did not have the outright fastest car, that P3 carried real value.

 Lando Norris — Fourth place and solid points, but it could have been more.
 Norris showed strong pace at various stages of the race, yet spent just enough time in traffic and turbulent air to lose the strategic flexibility needed to attack for the podium.
 Qatar will feel like a “what if” kind of weekend.